imkailey/JRNL/live.md

   - Pepsi billboard in the area
   - Coke was one of the main advertisers
   - Goes thru the details of the radio and TV agreements with smaller local stations

+### Amid baseball and golf, a USFL title game, boxing
+- Channel 10 is carrying Live Aid Concert and not handling the women's tournament until Sunday

 https://www.newspapers.com/image/321360670/?terms=live%2Baid&match=1